Sir John Fenwick, 3rd Baronet: Life

 To save himself he offered to reveal all he knew about the Jacobite conspiracies; but his confession was a farce, being confined to charges against some of the leading Whig noblemen, which were damaging, but not conclusive.
 By this time his friends had succeeded in removing one of the two witnesses, and in these circumstances, it was thought that the charge of treason must fail.
 The government, however, overcame this difficulty by introducing a bill of attainder.
 After a long and acrimonious discussion the bill passed through both Houses of Parliament (Act 8 & 9 Will.
-III c.
+3. c.
 4), finding Fenwick guilty of high treason, punishable by death.
 His wife, Mary, persevered in her attempts to save his life, but her efforts were fruitless, and Fenwick was beheaded in London on 28 January 1697, with the same formalities as were usually observed at the execution of a peer.
 He was the last person ever executed under an Act of Attainder.

 By his wife, Mary (d.
 1708), daughter of Charles Howard, 1st Earl of Carlisle, and his wife Anne Howard, he had three sons and one daughter, all of whom died young, and are buried with Fenwick at St Martin-in-the-Fields.

-Macaulay says that of all the Jacobites, the most desperate characters not excepted, he (Fenwick) was the only one for whom William felt an intense personal aversion.
+Macaulay wrote that of all the Jacobites, the most desperate characters not excepted, he (Fenwick) was the only one for whom William felt an intense personal aversion.
 Fenwick's hatred of the king is said to date from the time when he was serving in Holland, and was reprimanded by William, then Prince of Orange.
 A horse, White Sorrel, owned by Fenwick was among items of his estate confiscated by the Crown on his attainder and a fall from that horse was partly responsible for William's death.
 The horse purportedly stumbled when it stepped on a molehill.
-In recognition of this, the Jacobites' secret toast was to 'The little Gentleman in Black Velvet.'
+In recognition of this, the Jacobites' secret toast was to "The little Gentleman in Black Velvet."
 He is also commemorated in the folk tune Sir John Fenwick's The Flower Among Them All.